applesouce/Pseudo-Symons-Says/README.md

 To open and use you need a NXP KLO5Z board and connect it to the device To test the code connect the NXP KLO5Z board to the computer of choice And use uVision to open the folder

+The code tested our abilities to use C code and Assembly to communicate with a periphal device